GoogleCloudPlatform/community/tutorials/create-cloud-build-image-factory-using-packer/index.md

 - For building a Linux image, this tutorial uses Packer to create a new image from a CentOS 7 VM with Nginx.
 - For building a Windows image, this tutorial uses Packer to create a new image from a Windows Server 2019 VM with Python 3, Git, and 7-Zip, using Chocolatey as a package manager.

+Secret Manager is only used for the Windows option.

 ## Prerequisites

 - A Google Cloud account
 - One of the following:
-  - At least project editor access to an existing project
+  - Project editor access to an existing project
   - Organization permissions to create a new project in an existing organization

-You can run commands in this tutorial using [Cloud Shell](https://cloud.google.com/shell) in the Cloud Console, or you use `gcloud` on your local computer if you have installed the Cloud SDK.
+You can run commands in this tutorial using [Cloud Shell](https://cloud.google.com/shell) in the Cloud Console, or you can use `gcloud` on your local computer if you have installed the Cloud SDK.

 ## (Optional) Create a project with a billing account attached